Search

 Dalmation Molly Pregnancy Stages

-When dalmatian mollies fish is pregnant, it will also go through different stages of pregnancy.
+When dalmatian mollies fish is pregnant, it will also go through different balloon molly pregnant stages.
 The first stage is fertilization, when the female and male molly fish mate and lay eggs that are released into the water.

 The second stage is called incubation when the eggs develop in their protective sacs; after that comes hatching, when the fry emerges from their eggs.